 Mastery standards describe those standards that ask students to be able to perform mathematical calculations accurately, efficiently, and flexibly.
-For standards related to knowing single-digit facts from memory, this typically involves generating a response within 3-5 seconds.
-For second grade these standards would be:
+For standards related to knowing single-digit facts from memory, this typically involves generating a response within three to five seconds.
+For second grade these standards are:

-2.OA.B.2 Demonstrate fluency for addition and subtraction within 20 using mental strategies.
-By the end of Grade 2, recall basic facts to add and subtract within 20 with automaticity.

-2.NBT.5 Fluently add and subtract whole numbers within 100 using understanding of place value and properties of operations.
+- 2.OA.B.2 Demonstrate fluency for addition and subtraction within 20 using mental strategies.
+By the end of grade two, recall basic facts to add and subtract within 20 with automaticity. - 2.NBT.B.5 Fluently add and subtract whole numbers within 100 using understanding of place value and properties of operations.